LLNL/shroud/examples/hello-world-python/README.md

 ### 1. Development Environment

-Let's first build our development container.
+If you've never used [Docker](https://docs.docker.com/get-started/), it's a container technology that will allow you to intsall dependencies in a container, and then work interactively without needing to install anything on your host.
+You'll want to [install Docker](https://docs.docker.com/get-docker/) for your platform, and then build and run a development container.
+If you don't mind installing dependencies on your host, then you can skip this step.

+Here is how we can build our development container.
+The  [Dockerfile](Dockerfile) in the present working directory provides a recipe for building, and installing the dependencies that we need.

 ```bash
 $ docker build -t helloworld .
 ```

-We will want to bind the code directory (to write files and work interactively):
+To "shell" into your container but have the present working directory (with your code bound so it's accessible from both the host and the container) you'll want to issue this command:

 ```bash
 $ docker run -it --rm -v $PWD/:/code/ helloworld bash
 ```

+This translates to "run my container, remove the instance after I'm done, and bind the present working directory to "/code" so I can work."
+The "bash" command at the end means we that we start a bash shell, so this is where we will find ourselves after running it.

 If you don't want to use a container this is fine, just make sure you have basic dependencies on your host for compiling (build-essential) and a g++ compiler, along with shroud.
-At the time of this writing, installing from the master branch of the repository at [https://github.com/llnl/shroud](https://github.com/llnl/shroud) is your best bet, as the release on pypi has a bug with strings, and the extensions of yaml files.
+At the time of this writing, installing from the master branch of the repository at [https://github.com/llnl/shroud](https://github.com/llnl/shroud) is your best bet, as the release on pypi has a bug with strings.
+You can look at the [Dockerfile](Dockerfile) for reference for how to install dependencies and Shroud itself.

 ### 2. Write your C++ Scripts

-You can do this as your normally would without shroud.
+You can do this as you normally would without shroud.
 Shroud can handle namespaces and classes, and the example scripts show that well: